adamfowleruk/OpenABM-Covid19/README.md

 You do not need to generate and run a configure script.
 R will use `src/Makevar.win` which uses the environment variable `LIB_GSL` to find GSL.

+Note that the Stats library option, instead of GSL, has not yet been tested on Windows.

 ### All platforms

 To build the R package, you first need to generate the SWIG source files: